matthew-grinaker/WebCrawler-LinkAnalyser/README.md

 # WebCrawler-LinkAnalyser

-WebCrawler is a .NET console web crawler application written in C# that crawls a website (URL) and returns all the links (web pages) on the entire website/domain, not just on a single web page, as well as any broken links that were found on the web page.
+WebCrawler is a .NET console web crawler application written in C# that crawls a website (URL) and returns all the links (web pages) found on the entire website/domain (it does not follow external links) as well as report any broken links that were found on the domain.

+The crawl result is logged in a textfile called "crawlResult.txt".

 To run the program pass the following:
 1) string - The website URL.